 - Anti inflammatory to help ease muscle aches and pains.

 - High in chlorophyl.

 - Good for weight loss.

 You can buy many different types of superfood powder; but you must buy quality and organic if you want the above benefits.
 And they can come in many weird and wonderful forms, such as wheat grass, barley grass, spirulina, moringa, chlorella, and blue-green algae’s to name the most popular.
 As with the protein powders it is always best to buy a blend to be sure you get the best of everything.
-Read my top reviewed superfood powders for more information.
+Read my top reviewed green superfoods for more information.

 Here is a full list of all 3 macronutrient food groups that you should be putting together to make a complete meal on a plant based diet; along with what is considered to be a portion size.
 To make things a little confusing, many plant foods contain 2 or even 3 macronutrients all in the same food so I will put them into the groups that they predominantly fall into to make things easier (you will see that some of them are predominant in more than one group, and can be used either way).

 You can do easy and quick portioning for your dinner plate by using the size of your hand.
 The bigger you are the more food you will need, and the bigger your hands will naturally be, so it usually works out well.
 Note that this is for your dinner plate and other meals and snacks will be less.